Neither Technology, Nor the Supply and Demand for Mediators Are Threats to the Mediation Profession

 You Are Not Going To Be Replaced By a Robot

 The first issue can be dealt with quickly.
 Technologists overwhelmingly view jobs that require creativity and social intelligence, which includes complex human communication and open-ended challenges, as the most unlikely to be displaced by technology, at least during the span of anyone’s current career.
-So it’s not surprising that the website, www.willrobotstakemyjob.com assigns a “Totally Safe” ranking to dispute resolution professionalwith only a 6 percent likelihood of displacement by robots within the next decade or two.
+So it’s not surprising that the website, www.willrobotstakemyjob.com assigns a “Totally Safe” ranking to dispute resolution professionals with only a 6 percent likelihood of displacement by robots within the next decade or two.

 ADR Notable is focused on developing tools for the human mediator to use in combination with the mediator’s social intelligence which computers cannot replicate.
 Our goal is to assist the mediator with technology that addresses the tasks computers do well, like capturing and storing information, managing business processes or providing the means for easy communication over distances.
 Technology has had very modest successes in fully resolving disputes without the intervention of the human “third party.”
 Those successes are generally limited to relatively simple cases where computers can assist with structured communications between parties able to act rationally, and can use historical data from a volume of similar cases to calculate and suggest potential outcomes.
 These technologies cannot employ social intelligence to help parties achieve acceptable agreements in more complex contexts.